railsadminteam/rails_admin/docs/fields.md

 This would hide the name field on the team list page, but it would not affect any of the other field defaults.

+### Virtual Fields

+It is possible to configure Rails Admin to display "virtual" fields--fields that are not database attributes on the model.
+Just define them as methods on your model, then configure a field of the same name. [_needs expansion_]

 ### Controlling by logic

 If you need to hide fields based on some logic on runtime (for instance